-This level of BIM maturity is very much about better information management and establishes the methodology for managing the production, distribution and quality of construction information.
-This include information generated by CAD systems, using a disciplined process for collaboration and a specified/consistent naming policy.
+This level of BIM maturity is very much about better information management and establishes the methodology for managing the production, distribution and quality of construciton information.
+This includes information generated by CAD system, using disciplined process for collaboration and consistent naming policy.
 Building Information Modelling [BIM] Level 1 has been defined by the SFT BIM Delivery Group and the Home Nations Working Group as: